-When first entering the field, Talent Acquisition Managers can expect an average salary of $59,000, according to Payscale.com.
-After they gain more than five years of experience, there’s a significant raise to their average salary to about $80,000.
-After ten years they see another small rise in the talent acquisition salary to $93,000.
-After that there’s no significant alteration to the average salary throughout their late career.
+When first entering the field, Talent Acquisition Managers can expect an average salary of $60,000, according to Payscale.com.
+After they gain more than five years of experience, there’s a significant raise to their average salary to about $86,000.
+After ten years they see another small rise in the talent acquisition salary to $97,000.
+After 20 years there is an increase to $103.000 throughout their late career.

 Talent acquisition managers are usually part of an HR department and report to a Director of Talent/HR or a VP of Talent Acquisition/HR.
 They belong in the function of recruitment & selection, so often they get to supervise senior recruiters, recruiters and recruiting researchers.

 Top Paying US cities